What Is an EVM? The Basics of Electronic Voting Machines

 E-voting systems are more secure than internet voting because they are done under the supervision of electoral bodies.

-This system speeds up the election process and makes it easier to recount votes if need be.
+This system speeds up the election process and makes it easier to recount votes.

 What is an Electronic Voting Machine?

-An Electronic voting machine (EVM) is an electronic device used for voting and recording votes instead of papers and boxes.
+An Electronic voting machine (EVM) is an electronic device that replaces paper and boxes for voting and recording votes.

 Before the emergence of these machines, people vote by putting a stamp on their choice of candidate, folding the paper, and putting it into the ballot box.